workerholic/workerholic.github.io/_includes/story.md

 end
 ```

+{: .center}
 ![reporting_historical_redis_size](/img/reporting_historical_redis_size.png)

-As you can see above we also ran the script for 100,000 hash fields so we can check if the size is consistent.
-And it is since we have a difference of 10x.
+By looking at the image above, you can see that we also ran the script for 100,000 hash fields so we could check if the size is consistent.
+And since we have a difference of 10x, we can conclude that it is.

-To get the average of how much memory each field would take we need to divide the whole size of the hash by 100,000, which gives us an average of 8 bytes per hash field.
+To get the average memory footprint each field would take we need to divide the whole size of the hash by 100,000, which gives us an average of 8 bytes per hash field.

-Next, we computed some estimations:
+Next, we made a few estimations:

+{: .center}
 ![reporting_historical_estimations](/img/reporting_historical_estimations.png)

 We make an assumption that there would be 25 different job classes, and from there if we took one data point a day, that would give us 9000 fields which translates to 0.1MB.
-One data point per hour would give us for 219,000 fields which translates to 1.7MB.
+One data point per hour would give us 219,000 fields which translates to 1.7MB.
 And one data point per minute would give us 13M fields which translates to 100MB.

-From this, we realized that one data point per day is the only viable solution to be able transfer information over the wire quickly when a user requests 365 days of data.
+To be able to transfer data over the wire quickly when a user requests 365 days of data, we realized that one data point per day is the only viable option

-In the next section we will start diving into the additional features that can be added to a BJP and that we actually implemented for Workerholic.
+In the next section we will start exploring additional features that can be added to a BJP and that we actually implemented for Workerholic.

 ## Configurability

 Another common attribute of BJPs is the ability to configure and adjust them to the needs of the developer.
-Some web applications may have a million background jobs per day, while some maybe only have 10.
-In which case, it's safe to assume that the main configuration options should not be set once and for all by the BJP's developers -- by not doing so we let our end-users take control of the most important parameters.
-In addition, this removes the guessing part on the BJP developer's end -- now there's no need to think about every possible use-case.
+Some web applications may have millions of background jobs per day, while some maybe only have 10.
+In which case, it's safe to assume that the main configuration options should not be set once and for all by the BJP's developers - by not doing so we let our end-users take control of the most important parameters.
+In addition, this removes the guessing part on the BJP developer's end - now there's no need to think about every possible use-case that our users may have.
 Common configuration options include grouping jobs by type (which means using multiple queues), enable parallel execution (especially in MRI) by spawning multiple processes, and be able to run on multiple Ruby implementations like JRuby or Rubinius.
-The challenge for Workerholic was how to make it configurable to satisfy the needs of most of our users (or potential users)
+The challenge for us was to make Workerholic configurable to satisfy the needs of the majority of our users (or potential users).

+{: .center}
 ![configurability_CLI](/img/configurability_CLI.png)

-And how we tackled the configurability problem is by having multiple configuration options.
-We provide an option to auto-balance workers, an option to set the number of workers based on your application's needs, an option to load your application by supplying a path, an option to specify the number of processes you want to spin up, and the number of connections in the redis connection pool.
-All those options are packaged up into a simple and intuitive API.
-And like all other good command-line tools, we have the --help flag to show you how to use these options.
+And the way we tackled the configurability problem was by having multiple configuration options.
+We provide an option to auto-balance workers, an option to set the number of workers per process based on application's needs, an option to load application's source code by providing a path, an option to specify the number of processes to be spawned and the number of connections in the Redis connection pool.
+All those options are available as a simple and intuitive API.
+And like all other good command-line tools, we have the `--help` flag to introduce these options to a new user.

 ## Ease of Use